zydou/arti/crates/tor-cell/README.md

 The distinction between RelayCell and RelayMsg is meant in part to future-proof arti against these proposals if they are adopted.

-## Limitations

-There aren't any tests.

-There isn't enough documentation.

-This is the first part of the project I started working on, and probably reflects the most naive understanding of Rust.

 License: MIT OR Apache-2.0